-This guide details the field stripping procedure for the Type 14 Nambu pistol, as demonstrated by C&Rsenal.
-The process involves disassembling the firing pin assembly, bolt, trigger group, and barrel assembly.
-While comprised of many parts, the disassembly is manageable when performed in the correct sequence.
-The video highlights the importance of retaining all small parts for reassembly.
+This expert-level guide details the field stripping procedure for the Type 14 Nambu pistol, as demonstrated by C&Rsenal.
+It covers the step-by-step disassembly of the cocking piece, firing pin, bolt, magazine, trigger group, and barrel assembly, emphasizing careful handling of spring tension and small parts.
+The guide also notes the internal locking block spring and the importance of keeping track of all components for reassembly.

 Gun Laws by State